 At Frame.io, we are GDPR and Privacy Shield compliant.
 We maintain full transparency about how we use data.

 The EU General Data Protection Regulation (“GDPR”) is a comprehensive data protection law that came into effect on May 25, 2018.
-It replaced existing EU Data Protection law to strengthen the protection of “personal data” and the rights of the individual.
+It replaced the existing EU Data Protection law to strengthen the protection of “personal data” and the individual's rights.
 It is a single set of rules which govern the processing and monitoring of EU data.

 What’s Privacy Shield?

-Privacy Shield is an agreement between the EU and US allowing for the transfer of personal data from the EU to US.
+Privacy Shield is an agreement between the EU and the US, allowing for transferring personal data from the EU to the US.
 To be assured of Privacy Shield benefits, an organization must self-certify annually to the Department of Commerce that it agrees to adhere to the Privacy Shield Principles, a detailed set of requirements based on privacy principles such as notice, choice, access, and accountability for onward transfer.

 Why does Frame.io need Privacy Shield certification?

 Frame.io is a web-based platform accessible globally.
-We have many self-serve as well as enterprise customers located in EU.
-To continue working with them and storing their data locally in US, we will need to comply with GDPR.
+We have many self-serve as well as enterprise customers located in the EU.
+To continue working with them and storing their data locally in the US, we will need to comply with GDPR.
 Privacy Shield helps us fulfill the EU requirements.
-Without Privacy Shield Frame.io would find itself transferring data illegally, and leaves itself open to lawsuits from data subjects.
+Without Privacy Shield, Frame.io would find itself transferring data illegally and leaves itself open to lawsuits from data subjects.

 How would Frame.io customers benefit from the Privacy Shield certification?

 Frame.io is a data processor for our customers.
-Our customers, both in EU and USA, have to make sure that we do everything at our end to collect limited PII and keep the data secure & private.
-Some of our customers are in regulated industries and they can only work with GDPR/Privacy Shield certified customers.
-This also means that we provide proper ways for our customers to get their data deleted, when requested.
+Our customers, both in the EU and USA, have to make sure that we do everything at our end to collect limited PII and keep the data secure & private.
+Some of our customers are in regulated industries, and they can only work with GDPR/Privacy Shield certified customers.
+This also means that we provide proper ways for our customers to get their data deleted when requested.

 Does it affect me?

-If you hold or process the data of an any person in the EU, the GDPR will apply to you, whether you’re based in the EU or not.
+If you hold or process any person's data in the EU, the GDPR will apply to you, whether you’re based in the EU or not.

 How Frame.io prepared for GDPR

 Our teams worked to define our GDPR roadmap.
-This was a huge overhaul of processes and data models to make sure we met our legal obligations, and did the best thing for our customers.
+This was a huge overhaul of processes and data models to ensure we met our legal obligations and did the best thing for our customers.